boidolr/pre-commit-images/README.md

 - **`resize`** (experimental): Resize `avif`, `jpeg`, `png` and `webp` images with fixed dimensions.
 Required options:
     - `--width` new width of images.
     - `--height` new height of images.

+## Using scripts directly

+Install the package to get access to the scripts defined as command line entry points in [`pyproject.toml`](./pyproject.toml).
+The scripts accept the arguments given for the pre-commit hooks.
+Additionally they exepect to receive the file names to work on.

+An example invocation could be `optimize-avif tests/test.avif`.

+Available entry points are identical to the pre-commit hooks:
+- `optimize-avif`
+- `optimize-jpg`
+- `optimize-png`
+- `optimize-svg`
+- `optimize-webp`
+- `resize`

 ## References